AntonNiklasson/hacks/README.md

 This is the place for me to play around with new concepts and features.
 It's just adding a bit of structure to what I had on my local machine, nothing fancy.
+It's also a great place to test things like [biome](https://biomejs.dev/) and [bun](bun.sh).

 Things I'd like to try: